shaikhsirajudin/Notes/Latest/html5.md

 ## Graphics and Typography

-- Canvas
+- Canvas:
 html canvas is a combination of both HTML and the javascript API.It give full control to draw on an HTML page

 ## Interaction, Events and Messaging.
 It makes big difference in the functionality in user experience of your applications.

 - Battery Status:
 this give us to opportunity how our application behaves at different levels of power.

 - Clipboard API & Events:
 It provide programmatic access to the clipboard.

 - Cross Document Messaging:
 In some cases we want to send message froma page on site A to a page on site B. The cross document messaging API will allow you to do it.

 - Device and Screen Orientation:
 In smart devices some time you want application to be able to respond to changes in the orientation of the device or screen.
 This provide events to respond to recognized movement.

-- Fullscreen API
+- Fullscreen API:
 Game,kiosk app or just want to a clean user experience.
 This API give you the control to make your app fill the entire client screen.

 - Geolocation:
 We can find the users location by using geolocation API in mobile or smart devices.

 - Media Capture:
 This API grants you programmatic access to antive devices to capture media.

 - Notification API:
 It give you ability to create toast-like pop-up notifications on the desktop
-- Touch Events
+- Touch Events:
 in mobile devices you can get access to touch events so you can respond to different types of gestures.
-- Vibration
+- Vibration:
 This group is a way to control the vibration capabilities of the device.

 # Storage and Files
 Number of different APIs availabe this.

-- Blob URLs
+- Blob URLs:
 Blobs represent data in chunks of bites.
 So blobs are a very low-level way of representing data in the browser.
 - File API
 Instances of the File class represent actual files in the browser's file system.
-- File Reader
+- File Reader:
 This class provides a way for you to read in-browser file data that can come in a few different forms.
-- IndexedDB
+- IndexedDB:
 The IndexedDB API is a sophisticated object where document database is implemented entirely in the broswer.If you have large sets of datta that you need to store and query on the client then IndexedDB is a great.
-- Local Storage
+- Local Storage:
 If you needs is little bit more basic then Local Storage is good.With this we have the option to store data for long periods of time or just for the session and sessions are determined by the lifespan of a browser tab.
 Each API uses same interface so working with local storage is very easy.

 # Real-Time Communication APIs.

-- Push API
+- Push API:
 This API gives you the opportunity to push data from the server to client it also give other flexibility.
 Data can be pushed to the broswer even when it's running in the background on the computer.
 This will improves the performance of application that need real-time data from the server.

--  Server-Sent Events
+-  Server-Sent Events:
 It also similar in nature to Push but distinct technologies and address the need for the client to receive messages directly from the server but achieve it in different ways.
 It work with a one-way channel of communication from the server to the client and messages are sentt via HTTP, which means there's no specialized server technology required.

-- Web Sockets
+- Web Sockets:

 It also similar in nature to Push but distinct technologies and address the need for the client to receive messages directly from the server but achieve it in different ways.
 It facilitate two-way communications and work under custom communications protocol.